Login Sign in

 • Straining to poop

-• Discharge, redness, or swelling around the anus
+• Swelling or redness near the anus

 If your cat seems very uncomfortable and you notice redness, swelling, and/or a foul discharge near the anus, seek emergency veterinary care immediately.
-Anal gland rupture is painful, and infection can make your cat feel very sick.

 Do Cats Need Anal Glands Expressed?

 Cats do not need their anal glands expressed unless there is an issue.
 Normally, cats naturally express their anal glands every time they poop.
 So it’s unnecessary to intervene unless you notice the symptoms described above.
-And even then, it’s important to work with your vet to determine whether anal gland issues are the culprit.

 How to Treat Problems with Anal Glands in Cats

 If you suspect your cat has ruptured their anal glands, seek urgent or emergent care immediately.
-Your cat can develop serious infection and fever if left untreated.
+Your cat can develop a serious infection and fever if left untreated.

 Your vet will take a history of your cat’s symptoms and conduct a thorough physical exam to determine the cause of the anal gland problems, as well as the best treatment.